Think-on-Graph 3.0: Efficient and Adaptive LLM Reasoning on Heterogeneous Graphs via Multi-Agent Dual-Evolving Context Retrieval: Experiment

 \subsection{Abalation Study}

 \paragraph{Abalation Study of MACER component}

 Our ablation study reveals the relative importance of each MACER component for deep reasoning performance.
-The most significant performance degradation occurs when removing the evolving query mechanism (average performance drop of 12.6\% in EM and 17.9\% in F1), underscoring its critical role in complex question answering, expecially when using smaller LLMs.
-The iterative query decomposition enables the framework to break down multifaceted questions into tractable sub-problems, which is essential for navigating the heterogeneous graph structure.
-Removing subgraph refinement causes a moderate performance decrease (average drop of 6.2\% in EM and 10.0\% in F1), indicating its importance in adapting the knowledge structure to the specific reasoning context.
+The most significant performance degradation occurs when removing the evolving query mechanism (average performance drop of 12.0\% in EM and 16.5\% in F1), underscoring its critical role in complex question answering, expecially when using smaller LLMs.
+Removing subgraph refinement causes a moderate performance decrease (average drop of 6.0\% in EM and 9.0\% in F1), indicating its importance in adapting the knowledge structure to the specific reasoning context.
 Interestingly, community nodes show the smallest impact on deep reasoning tasks (a slight drop in the average EM and F1 scores), suggesting that while they contribute to performance, the chunk and triplet representations carry most of the relevant information for precise answer generation.
 However, in broad reasoning tasks, community nodes are essential for comprehensive coverage and diversity, highlighting the complementary roles of different node types in our heterogeneous graph architecture.
+Note that the reranker agent also delivers a 4.6\% improvement in EM and a 10.6\% improvement in F1.
+This is because, during multi-turn RAG processes, an excessive amount of retrieved evidence can otherwise impair the response quality of the responser agent.

 \paragraph{Abalation Study of used foundation model}